Anne Caroline Wegner, LL.M. (European University Institute)

 • JUVE Guide 2021/2022: Listed under "Frequently Recommended" in "Dispute Resolution" (first listed in 2015/2016, "good tactical sense", competitor)

-• The Legal 500 Germany 2024: Award "Leading Name" (first award in 2016, "Anne Caroline Wegner has very good experience and excellent specialist knowledge.") in the category "Commercial and Distribution Law - Distribution/Commerce/Logistics" and recommendation in the category "Antitrust Law" (first recommendation in 2023, first mention in 2014, "Anne Caroline Wegner: Very good, profound work and always easy to reach directly.")
+• The Legal 500 Germany 2026: Award "Leading Name" in the category "Commercial and Distribution Law - Distribution/Commerce/Logistics" (first award in 2016, "Anne Wegner: A competent point of contact for competition law.", "Anne Caroline Wegner has very good experience and excellent specialist knowledge.") and recommendation in the category "Antitrust Law" (first recommendation in 2023, first mention in 2014, "Sebastian Felix Janka and Anne Caroline Wegner are outstanding competition lawyers of their generation, who have already achieved international renown at a young age.", "Anne Caroline Wegner: Very good, profound work and always easy to reach directly.")

 • The Legal 500 Germany 2019: Mention in the category "Dispute Resolution - Commercial Disputes" (first mention in 2016)

-• Who’s Who Legal 2024: Award "Thought Leader" in "Competition" (first award in 2021, "Anne Caroline Wegner stands out for her deft handling of German and European antitrust matters spanning damages, compliance and abuse of dominance issues.") and "Germany – Competition" (first award in 2022) and recommendation "Global Leader" in "Competition" (first recommendation in 2013)
+• Lexology Index 2024 (former WWL Who’s Who Legal): Award "Thought Leader" in "Thought Leaders – Germany" (first award in 2022) and recommendation "Global Leader" in "Competition" (first recommendation in 2013)

 • kanzleimonitor.de 2021/2022: Recommended in "Antitrust Law" (first recommended in 2018/2019)

-• Best Lawyers 2023: Recommended in "Competition/Antitrust Law" (first recommended in 2014), "Corporate Governance and Compliance Practice" and "Litigation"
+• Best Lawyers 2026: Recommended in "Competition/Antitrust Law" (first recommended in 2014), "Corporate Governance and Compliance Practice" and "Litigation" (first recommended in 2024)

 • WirtschaftsWoche 2022: Recommendation "Top Lawyer" in "Antitrust Law" (first recommendation in 2020)